chrisbra/csv.vim/README.md

 ```
 into your `.vimrc`.
 Note, the keyname must be lower case.

+Also the csv plugins follows the general consensus, that when the variable
+`g:no_plugin_maps` or `g:no_csv_maps` is set, no key will be mapped.

 ## Converting a CSV File

 You can convert your CSV file to a different format with the `:ConvertData`